SecureAI-Tools/SecureAI-Tools/README.md

 * **Built-in authentication**: A simple email/password authentication so it can be opened to internet and accessed from anywhere.
 * **Built-in user management**: So family members or coworkers can use it as well if desired.
 * **Self-hosting optimized**: Comes with necessary scripts and docker-compose files to get started in under 5 minutes.
-* **Lightweight**: A simple web app with SQLite DB to avoid having to run docker container for DB.
-Data is persisted on host machine through docker volumes

 ## Demos